 Home > Buyers Guides

-The right pair of cycling bib shorts can enhance your comfort, enjoyment, and performance on the bike.
-We tested 12 of the best cycling bib shorts on the market to help you find the pair that suits your needs and budget.
+We tested a diverse selection of the best cycling bib shorts on the market to help you find the pair that suits your needs and budget.

 Support us!
 Bikerumor may earn a small commission from affiliate links in this article.
 Learn More

 Bib shorts are the workhorse of your cycling kit and the foundation of your comfort during long hours in the saddle.
-Finding the right pair of cycling bib shorts can make the difference between an enjoyable ride or a literal pain in the behind.
+Finding the right pair of bibs can make the difference between an enjoyable ride and a literal pain in the behind.

-Not all cycling bib shorts are created equal, however, with different materials, designs, straps, pads, and a wide range of price points to choose from.
 With so many brands and models on the market, finding the right pair for your needs and budget can be a daunting task.
-To help, we rounded up a diverse selection of 12 of the best cycling bib shorts on the market to test and compare side by side.
+To help, we rounded up a diverse selection of the best cycling bib shorts on the market to test and compare side by side.
 Over the course of months of testing and thousands of miles of riding, we scrutinized each pair’s fit, comfort, design, straps, seat pad (chamois), leg grippers, and style.

-• Pad: Velocio Signature Chamois developed with Cytech
+• Pad: Velocio long-distance chamois developed with Cytech

 • Available sizes: XS, S, M, L, XL, XXL, XXXL, XXXXL